Best Mixing Bowls of 2021

 Why You Should Trust Us

-From as far back as she can remember, our lead tester, Jane Jackson, has always loved to bake.
+As far back as she can remember, our lead tester Jane Jackson has always loved to bake.
 Whether it was filming mock cooking shows at age nine, baking elaborate cakes for friends' birthdays, or an ongoing obsession with pies in the summertime, there's rarely a time when Jane isn't excited about baking.
-In addition to being an enthusiastic amateur baker, she is also a seasoned product reviewer who has written detailed reviews of products ranging from bath towels to water bottles to hiking boots.
-When she's not working, her favorite place to be is by far the kitchen, where she can often be found making salads, slaws, cookies, and other baked goods.
+Besides being an enthusiastic amateur baker, she is also a seasoned product reviewer who has written detailed reviews of products ranging from bath towels to water bottles to hiking boots.
+When she's not working, her favorite place is by far the kitchen, where she can often be found making salads, slaws, cookies, and other baked goods.

 We tested these mixing bowl sets by integrating them into our daily routine of preparing and cooking homemade meals.
 We used them to mix dough for our daily bread loaves and to toss vegetables in oil and salt prior to roasting.
+We used the small bowls to keep our meal prep station organized when making lasagna for friends and family.
 We prepped veggies for salads, using the bowls to keep our countertops organized.
 Additionally, we conducted multiple specific tests to assess each bowls' performance in a series of thoughtfully crafted rating metrics.

 Analysis and Test Results